Products

 Stateless Design

-• Simplicity: No hidden state means predictable behavior and easier debugging
+• Predictable execution: No hidden state affecting pipeline behavior

 const lastSyncTime = await db.getSyncState('sales-sync'); // Your state storage